 Doesn’t mean your recordings need to sound lifeless and dry.
+Does it feel like you are on an Island?
 By utilizing the psychoacoustics of early reflections, your voice can sound full, clear, articulate, and present.

 What does a combination of coherent specular diffusion, acoustic shadow casting, RC-constant bass absorption, and temporal sound fusion give you?
 One of the best vocal and instrumental recording environments in the world.

 The Acoustic Island uses TubeTraps.
 Here is a quick reminder of their construction and function: An interior air volume (C) is surrounded by a dense fiberglass wall (R).
 This is a lumped parameter design whose acoustic RC time constant helps to access the low frequencies.
 Half the surface is covered by a “limp mass” acoustic choke (L) that reflects mid and high frequency sound but passes lows to be absorbed.

 The setup for the Acoustic Island gobo is in the form of a horseshoe pattern.
 Typically, 7-8 StudioTraps are placed on a 2 foot radius centered about the mic.
 The reflectors of the traps are directed inward.

 This gobo system performs two acoustic functions at the same time.
 The absorptive side of each trap faces the room, intercepting the sound of the room.
 This acoustic shadow zone feature develops 5dB isolation from room ambience.
 The second feature is supplied by the reflectors.
 The direct signal is immediately followed by a dense fill of diffuse signals, strong in the first 10ms, which provides a boost of 4.7dB in the nearfield ambience.